Classes taught at The Crucible

 Extend your glass experience by learning techniques in creating open hollow forms.
 Monster expert Ralph McCaskey takes you on a journey in soft glass sharing secrets to creating facial expressions (if, indeed a bead could have a face) with a concentration on the eyes, thought of as windows to the soul.
 An examination of a brief historical look at monsters will give you a good starting point for your project.
 The class will wind up with embellishment techniques such as feathers and electroforming.
 PREREQUISITE: Glass Beads I or Glass Flameworking I

-Ancient Mask Beads and Vessels
+Ancient Mask Beads

 Friday Flame: Glass Flameworking